Siege of Osaka: Peace negotiations

 Ohatsu conveyed the terms to Yodo-dono who, in terror, asked Ōno Harunaga, Oda Nobukatsu, and Hideyori's top seven advisers to accept the terms of the surrender.
 Lady Acha and Honda met again with Ohatsu, Lady Aeba and Ōkurakyō no Tsubone (Yodo-dono's former wet nurse and one of the most influential figures in Osaka castle), and they told him that the outer pit should be filled by Ieyasu's men.
-On the 21st day, the Oda delivered their children as hostages and Hideyori sent Kimura to Chausayama to close the agreement.
-Ieyasu issued a document, sealed with blood from his finger and signed also by Hidetada, which said:That the rōnin in the castle are not found guilty; that Hideyori's income remain the same as before; that Yodo-dono is not asked to live in Edo; that if Hideyori chooses to leave Ōsaka he may choose any other province as his fiefdom; that his person is inviolable.On January 22, Ieyasu received a solemn oath from Hideyori and Yodo-dono that Hideyori would not rebel against Ieyasu or Hidetada and that he would consult any matter directly with him.
+On January 21, the Oda delivered their children as hostages and Hideyori sent Kimura to Chausayama to close the agreement.
+Ieyasu issued a document, sealed with blood from his finger and signed also by Hidetada, which said:(that) the rōnin in the castle are not found guilty; that Hideyori's income remain the same as before; that Yodo-dono is not asked to live in Edo; that if Hideyori chooses to leave Ōsaka he may choose any other province as his fiefdom; that his person is inviolable.On January 22, Ieyasu received a solemn oath from Hideyori and Yodo-dono that Hideyori would not rebel against Ieyasu or Hidetada and that he would consult any matter directly with him.
 Both Honda Tadamasa and Honda Masayuri were entrusted to dismantle the castle's exterior defenses, so the soldiers of the shogunate tore down the walls and filled the outer moat.
 Hideyori did complain indignantly to the workers that this had not been part of the arrangement, but the response he received was that they only followed Ieyasu's orders.
 Honda Masazumi blamed the workers for having misunderstood their instructions because they were already filling the interior moat as well.
 Although the work stopped momentarily, soon the soldiers of the shogunate continued, so Yodo-dono sent one of her bridesmaids and Ōno to Kyoto.
 Several days later Ieyasu gave an elusive official response, where he assured that since he had signed an eternal peace, the walls were not necessary.

+During the process of reconciliation, Oda Nagamasu, one of the attendants of Osaka castle since before the war, left the castle and sent his child to the Tokugawa shogunate as a hostage and worked hard to reconcile the Toyotomi side with the shogunate.
+It was argued that even from the start of war, Nagamasa was working for in Ieyasu's favor to seek peace between the two factions.
+According to Sunpu-ki record, the Toyotomi clan during this time were divided in three factions: